 You can find an overview of the advantages and drawbacks of each solution in the table below:

 |Monoclonal antibodies||Polyclonal antibodies|

-- they are less sensitive to antigen’s conformational variations and can thus be used for denatured protein detection
+- Less sensitive to conformational changes – less sensitivity to antigen’s conformational variations makes polyclonal antibodies useful for denatured protein detection

 Monoclonal antibodies are generated by identical immune cells which are clones of a single parent cell.
 Thus, monoclonal antibodies specifically recognize one epitope of an antigen.